-We publish statistics in the form of commentary, tables and data on alcohol licensing, animals in science, crime, counter terrorism, drug use, migration and policing.
+We produce and publish timely, accurate and objective statistics in the form of commentary, tables and data on the following:

 GOV.UK has the most recent Home Office statistics.